microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customclaimspolicy.md

 ---
 title: "customClaimsPolicy resource type"
-description: "A claims policy allows application admins the ability to customize the claims that will be emitted in tokens affected by this policy"
+description: "A claims policy allows application admins the ability to customize the claims that is emitted in tokens affected by this policy"
 author: "rahul-nagraj"
 ms.localizationpriority: medium
 ms.prod: "directory-management"